Our Team

 Kay joined FOR as Executive Director in March 2023.
-Prior to this role, Kay served as the Director of Advocacy, Policy, and Legislation for the National Association of Social Workers North Carolina Chapter for 12.5 years.
-Kay currently serves on the Board of Directors for the North Carolina Coalition on Aging.
+Prior to this role, Kay served as the Director of Advocacy, Policy, and Legislation for the National Association of Social Workers North Carolina Chapter for 12.5 years where she led the Association’s advocacy efforts, provided leadership to various statewide coalitions, and served on several nonprofit Board of Directors including the Coalition on Aging.
 Kay received her BSW from Campbell University.
+Kay currently serves on the Leadership Council for the National Consumer Voice.

 M. Benjamin Popkin, JD, MPH - Lobbyist and Public Policy Consultant